-2.10.6.4.3 Reaching 24-month and 60-month Time Limits Concurrently
+2.10.6.4.3 Reaching 24-month and 48-month Time Limits Concurrently

-If a participant is going to reach his or her 24th month in a TEMP, CSJ, or W-2 T, or the end of a 24-month placement time limit extension, 6 months prior to reaching the 60-month state lifetime limit, the FEP must determine eligibility for a 60-month state lifetime limit extension rather than a 24-month placement time limit extension.
-The FEP must then enter the 60-month state lifetime limit extension information into the Time Limit Tracking application prior to the end of the participant's 24th month or the end of a 24-month placement time limit extension.
+If a participant is going to reach their 24th month in a TEMP, CSJ, or W-2 T, or the end of a 24-month placement time limit extension, 6 months prior to reaching the 48-month state lifetime limit, the FEP must determine eligibility for a 48-month state lifetime limit extension rather than a 24-month placement time limit extension.
+The FEP must then enter the 48-month state lifetime limit extension information into the Time Limit Tracking application prior to the end of the participant's 24th month or the end of a 24-month placement time limit extension.

 EXAMPLE: Mary will reach her 24th month in a CSJ on July 29.
-Upon reviewing the participant's time limit history in preparation for the time limit discussion with the participant, the FEP sees that the participant will reach her 60th month on her state lifetime limit on October 31.
-Because the participant will reach 60 months 3 months after reaching her 24th month, the FEP determines eligibility for a 60-month state lifetime limit extension and enters the 60-month state lifetime limit extension approval by July 29.
-This extends both the 24-month placement time limit as well as the 60-month state lifetime limit.
-Any subsequent time limit extensions will be made to the 60-month state lifetime limit.
+Upon reviewing the participant's time limit history in preparation for the time limit discussion with the participant, the FEP sees that the participant will reach her 48th month on her state lifetime limit on October 31.
+Because the participant will reach 48 months 3 months after reaching her 24th month, the FEP determines eligibility for a 48-month state lifetime limit extension and enters the 60-month state lifetime limit extension approval by July 29.
+This extends both the 24-month placement time limit as well as the 48-month state lifetime limit.
+Any subsequent time limit extensions will be made to the 48-month state lifetime limit.